bigchaindb/org/engjob.md

 If you are someone that loves to build things and cares deeply about the future of the internet and of society, we want to hear from you.

 ## Responsibilities
-* You will design, implement, deploy, benchmark, and maintain decentralized databases and software systems
+* You will design, implement, deploy, and benchmark decentralized databases and software systems
 * You will co-plan and co-design the product with your team in an agile, open-source development process

 ## Skills and Experience